 Opening Hours: 24 hours

-Other temples in Arashiyama include Daikakuji Temple, Jojakkoji Temple, Nisonin Temple, Gio-ji Temple, Adashino Nembutsu-ji Temple and Otagi Nenbutsuji Temple.
+If you’re looking for things to do Kyoto, other temples in Arashiyama to discover include Daikakuji Temple, Jojakkoji Temple, Nisonin Temple, Gio-ji Temple, Adashino Nembutsu-ji Temple and Otagi Nenbutsuji Temple.

 Location: 616-8385 Kyoto, Ukyo Ward